AlpacaTravel/graphql-docs/reference/README.md

 <td valign="top">[<a href="#id">ID</a>!]</td>
 <td>

-The collection identifiers that items are associated to, in the form of collection/XYZ
+Filter by the collections that items are associated to

 </td>
 </tr>